quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

 - **Platformer**: Shows how quantum mechanics can be applied to a simple platformer game
 - **Roshambo**: A quantum version of rock-paper-scissors

-To access these samples, look in the `Samples~` folder of the package.
+To access these samples, install them from the Unity Package Manager window.

 ## Next Steps